lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **1. Note the need to determine the Object ID for the oject of interest.** Note that the individual Processed Visit Images might have very slightly different coordinates for the same object, so it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.

-**2. Determine the object's** ``diaObjectId``.
+**2. Select the relevant table containing the** ``diaObjectId``.
 After logging into the Portal aspect of the Rubin Science Platform, click on the "UI assisted" button, select "DP0.2 Catalogs" tab, chose the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.

+**3. Determine the object's** ``diaObjectId``.
 For spatial constraints, enter 67.4579, -44.0802 and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
 For the "Output Column Selection" only the ``diaObjectId`` needs to be checked.
 Pressing the "search" button will return only one ``diaObjectId`` - it is 1252220598734556212.

-**3. Select the tables containing fluxes and observation epochs of the object and determine the common meta entry.** ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
+**4. Select the tables containing fluxes and observation epochs of the object and determine the common meta entry.** ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
 Obtaining the visit epochs will require joining two tables - specifically ``ForcedSourceOnDiaObject`` and ``CcdVisit`` on the common meta entry of ``ccdVisitId``.
 Such table joins are effectively performed using the Astronomical Data Query Language, ADQL.
 Click on the "Edit ADQL" button on the upper right.

-**4. Enter the query to  retrieve the required data.**  This query extracts coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
+**5. Enter the query to  retrieve the required data.**  This query extracts coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
 Again, the exposure time midpoint modified julian date for all visits is extracted by joining to the ``CcdVisit`` table.